katerinanavab/webdocs/docs/unit02/notes203.md

 ### Chaining multiple transforms

-Now that you have a grasp of 2D transforms, we will learn how to chain them.
-Chaining multiple transforms is done by adding more transform functions with a space between each one.
+Now that you have a grasp of 2D transforms, we will learn how to **chain** them.
+Chaining multiple transforms is done by adding more transform functions with a _space between each one_.
 Take a look at the code below:

 ```html
 <div class="red-box"></div>